kanippah/LiveKit-Coolify/README.md

 | 7880 | TCP | Main signaling port |
 | 7881 | TCP | TCP fallback for signaling |
 | 50000-60000 | UDP | Media ports for WebRTC |

+## How It Works

+1. When docker-compose starts, it uses the official LiveKit image (no build needed)
+2. The `entrypoint` command in docker-compose.yml:
+   - Reads your environment variables
+   - Substitutes them into the config template
+   - Starts the LiveKit server with your credentials

+This approach is **fast** because there's no custom Docker image to build.

 ## Local Testing (Optional)